step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

  * `<icon-reference>` is an icon _reference_.
 See section _Findnrun User Interface and Source Plugins_.
- * `<tap-reserved>` is available for a plugin to associate special data to the tap-record record for custom activation.
+ * `<tap-reserved>` is available for a plugin to associate special data to the tap-record for custom activation.
 Currently this field isn't processed or further exposed in the plugin interface awaiting feedback from plugin developers.
  * `<label>` is displayed in the list widget.
 If the label value is null